Constraining Below-threshold Radio Source Counts With Machine Learning: Data sets

 The differential number count of sources extracted from the T-RECS catalog $n(s)=dN(s)/ds$ at 940~MHz is shown in black in Fig.~\ref{fig:training_set}.
 We create new catalogs for the training set with a variety of $n(s)$ by modifying the T-RECS one, as shown in Fig.~\ref{fig:training_set}.
 We choose the following functional form with two free parameters $\alpha$ and $s_0$

 For given $\alpha$ and $s_0$ we determine the total number of sources to be included in the simulation.
 Then we arbitrarily select a sample from the T-RECS catalog with the desired number of sources.
-To each of them, we assign a new flux by Monte Carlo sampling the $n(s)$ under consideration.
+We take the size of the sources from the T-RECS catalog and it turns out they are all essentially point-like for the angular resolution we are considering.
+To each source, we assign a new flux at random, such that the differential source counts over the whole image reproduces Eq.~\eqref{ns} with the desired values of $\alpha$ and $s_0$.
 The number of sources in any given catalog ranges from $\sim~4\times 10^4$ to $\sim~1\times 10^7$, which means that a good sampling of the flux distribution is guaranteed.

 The second step of the simulation pipeline involves turning such catalogs into a sky model, i.e., into a theoretical image with sources projected on the sky.
 This is done with the tool \textit{cmodel} of the ASKAPsoft package~\cite{Guzman}, choosing to center the field at typical RA and DEC coordinates of ASKAP observations, namely RA=21h and DEC=-55\textdegree.